Southampton-RSG-Training/TrainingProjects/README.md

 - Rsync*
 - FSwatch*
 - Git
-- An IDE (IntelliJ recommended for templating workflow)
+- An IDE (IntelliJ or VSCode recommended for templating workflow)

 *With some differences between platforms